huggingface/blog/noob_intro_transformers.md

 5. Login to JupyterLab

-- After the Space has finished building you will see a log in screen.
-If you left the token as default you can log in with “huggingface” otherwise use the token you set
+- After the Space has finished building, you will see a log in screen.
+If you left the token as default in the template, you can log in with “huggingface”.
+Otherwise, just use the token you set

 <p align="center">
     <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/llama2-non-engineers/guide5.png"><br>